-You’ll be surprised by how much there is to do in Helen Georgia, the BEST German town in America.
-The Bavarian style buildings in Helen will have you feeling like you just arrived in Germany.
-It won’t take you long to see why this is Georgia’s 3rd most visited city!
+You’ll be surprised by how much there is to do in the city of Helen Georgia, the BEST German town in America.
+This Bavarian town in Helen will have you forgetting that you are in the United States and feeling like you just arrived in a German village.
+It won’t take you long to see why this popular destination is Georgia’s 3rd most visited city!

 The post “Helen Georgia, the Best German Town in America” may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at no cost to you).
 All opinions are my own and no products were received in exchange for my opinions.
 Click here to see details of my full disclosure policy.